 If your proxy cannot attend your polling station in person for any reason on the day of the election, they can apply to vote by post.

 To apply for a postal proxy, both the proxy and the elector will need to complete a form.
 Please note that if your proxy has been allocated a postal proxy you will not be able to vote at the polling station, even if your proxy has not yet voted.

-To cancel your postal vote you must write to the Electoral Registration Officer (by post, fax, or scanned email attachment in PDF or JPG format).
+To cancel your proxy vote you must write to the Electoral Registration Officer (by post, fax, or scanned email attachment in PDF or JPG format).

 This must be received by 5pm, 11 working days before an election for it to be valid.

 This is also the deadline to make changes to an existing proxy vote including changing your proxy vote to a postal vote.

 If you have any questions get in touch with the Electoral Services team.

 Up to: Casting your vote